ahuggel/pentomino/README.md

 This little puzzle resurfaced one day during the pandemic when we couldn't go anywhere and were looking for board games to play.
 I call it Pentomino and have had it for a very long time.
 It has always fascinated me because it is so difficult, yet whenever you finally find a solution, it seems to be a new one.
 Thus the question.

-A long time ago, in 1995, I decided to write a C-program to find the answer, and after cracking my head for quite a while, my pentomino program eventually printed out every possible solution.
+A long time ago, in 1995, I decided to write a C-program to find the answer, and after cracking my head for quite a while, this pentomino program eventually printed out every possible solution.

 Back in 1995, the task took my home PC a solid 25 minutes to complete.
-Today, on a regular laptop (with a Ryzen 7 CPU), it needs only about 0.5 seconds!
-(With the terminal output turned off.)
+Today, on a regular laptop, it needs only about 0.5 seconds!
+(Thinkpad E14 with an AMD Ryzen 7, terminal output turned off)

 So, how many different solutions do you think there are?